johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL4.2 Advanced Airport Operations.md

 5. Make your radio calls
 	1. [[Non-Tower Radio Communication Examples]]
 	2. Remember, some aircraft don't have radios
+	3. If you don't know a local landmark or procedure, just say "unfamiliar"!
 6. Landing at a non-towered airport requires extra vigilance-- it can be the Wild West.
 	1. Reminder of safety considerations from [[PPL3.2 Normal and Crosswind Approaches and Landings]] ([[Wake Turbulence]], [[FAR 91.113 Right-of-Way Rules|Right-of-Way Rules]], [[Runway Incursion]], awareness of other operations, etc)
 7. On the ground, be vigilant and use the radio to broadcast your movements